-(b) Chemical stability

-(c) Possibility of hazardous reactions

-(d) Conditions to avoid

-(e) Incompatible materials

-(f) Hazardous decomposition products

-RCF is non-reactive.
+(a) Reactivity (b) Chemical stability (c) Possibility of hazardous reactions (d) Conditions to avoid (e) Incompatible materials (f) Hazardous decomposition products RCF is non-reactive.
 As supplied RCF is stable and inert.
-None Please refer to handling and storage advice in Section 7 None Thermal decomposition of binder from fires or from first heat of product may release smoke, carbon monoxide and carbon dioxide.
+None Please refer to handling and storage advice in Section 7 None Thermal decomposition of binder from fires or from first heat of product may release smoke, carbon monoxide, carbon dioxide and small amounts of aromatic and aliphatic hydrocarbons.
 Use adequate ventilation or other precautions to eliminate exposure to vapors resulting from thermal decomposition of binder.
-Exposure to thermal decomposition fumes may cause respiratory tract irritation, bronchial hyper-reactivity or an asthmatic-type response.
+Exposure to thermal decomposition fumes may cause respiratory tract irritation, bronchial hyper-reactivity or an asthmatic-type response. --- ---